MelGGit/meta-transactions/README.md

 - !important! your local network needs to run the whole time.
 Else the App wont function.

 ### Add an account to Metamask
+Only if you dont have an account already.

-To interact with your local Blockchain you need an account from the list in your terminal.
+To interact with your local Blockchain you need an account.

 #### Steps
 - go to Metamask in the browser
 - click the round circle in the top right
 - click on import account
-- copy one of the private keys in from the terminal and paste it into Metamask
+- copy one of the private keys (except Account#1 or Account#19 those are used inside the app) from the terminal and paste it into Metamask
 - hit import

 ### Add Hardhat to your networks